vinodini17/EXPERIMENT--07-SQUARE-WAVE-GENERATION-AT-THE-OUTPUT-PIN-USING-TIMER/README.md

 ## Result :
-A PWM Signal is generated using the following frequency and various duty cycles are simulated.
+A PWM Signal is generated using the following frequency and various duty cycles are simulated